I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 2. GitHub Copilot

 What it is: Created by GitHub and OpenAI, GitHub Copilot is the tool that really kicked off the AI assistant craze for developers.
 It works inside your code editor and acts like a "pair programmer," giving you real-time code completions, suggesting whole functions, and helping you debug.
+It also supports agent mode for autonomous task execution and lets you choose from multiple AI models, including Claude, GPT-5 mini, and Google's models.

 3. ClickUp Brain

-Why it’s a great Copilot alternative: If your team already lives and breathes in a project management tool, this is the kind of AI that makes sense.
-While Microsoft 365 Copilot is built for the Microsoft suite, ClickUp Brain is for teams who want an AI that has a complete overview of their projects.
-You can ask it to "write a status update on the Q3 launch," and it will actually pull info from the right tasks and documents to build a summary.
+Why it's a great Copilot alternative: If your team already lives and breathes in a project management tool, this is the kind of AI that makes sense.
+While Microsoft 365 Copilot is built around the Microsoft suite, ClickUp Brain is for teams who want an AI that has a complete overview of their projects.
+You can ask it to "write a status update on the Q3 launch," and it will actually pull information from the right tasks and documents to build a useful summary.

 4. Tabnine